HectorMF/LSystems/README.md

 LSystems
 ========
-An exploration into Stochastic Lindenmayer Systems and their visual representations as fractals.
+An exploration into Stochastic Lindenmayer Systems and their visual representations as fractals, for fun!!!!